Buying guide๐บ Live TV & Sports

 - Regional sports network availability varies by market

-Philo is the cheapest legitimate live TV option, carrying around 70+ cable channels โ lifestyle, entertainment, news โ for roughly $25โ30/month.
+Philo is the cheapest legitimate live TV option, carrying 70-plus cable channels โ lifestyle, entertainment, news โ for about $25/month on its Essential plan (or $33/month for the Bundle+ tier that adds HBO Max Basic, Discovery+, and AMC+, as of June 2026).
 The catch is significant: no local broadcast channels, no sports networks.
 If you want HGTV, AMC, and MTV but don't care about live sports or local news, Philo is worth a look.

 DirecTV Stream (formerly AT&T TV) offers broader RSN coverage than most competitors, which matters if you follow a local MLB, NBA, or NHL team.
-It's one of the pricier options, though, and its streaming quality and app reliability have historically been inconsistent.
+Its cheapest full package runs about $74.99/month, with smaller genre packs starting around $19.99/month (as of June 2026).
+It's one of the pricier full-service options, and its app reliability has historically been inconsistent.

-Sling TV splits into two base packages (Orange and Blue) at a lower price point than most competitors.
-Blue covers more markets and sports; Orange carries ESPN.
-Buying both still comes in around the same price as Hulu + Live TV.
-The DVR allowance is limited unless you pay extra, and local channel availability is patchier than on YouTube TV or Hulu.
+Sling TV splits into two base packages at a lower price point than most competitors: Sling Orange (about $45.99/month) carries ESPN; Sling Blue (about $50.99/month) covers more markets and broadcast sports; the combined Orange + Blue plan is about $65.99/month (as of June 2026).
+Even the combo undercuts Hulu + Live TV, but the DVR is limited unless you pay extra and local channel availability is patchier than on YouTube TV or Hulu.

 We evaluated live TV streamers on four things: channel coverage (especially locals and sports), price relative to what you get, streaming reliability and app quality, and how easy it is to cancel if you change your mind.
 We also weighted the experience of actual cancellation โ several of these services make it deliberately difficult.

 You can see how these services score on price stability and cancellation ease in our Experience Index.
-For deeper individual reviews, see our Hulu review or the full live TV hub.
+If you want the full ranking rather than just the cheapest tier, see our guide to the best live TV streaming services, or read our Hulu review for a deeper look at our top pick.

 If the majority of what you watch is on-demand โ prestige dramas, reality competition, documentaries โ a live TV bundle probably isn't the right tool.
 A standard Netflix or HBO Max plan plus a free antenna gets you more of what you'll actually use for less money.
 Use our subscription calculator to run the math on your specific habits.